atampy25/simple-mod-framework/docs/Special File Types.md

 # Special File Types

 ## entity.json
 A QuickEntity JSON.
-Will be automatically built and converted to TEMP/TBLU/TEMP.meta/TBLU.meta, then placed in the staging directory (which is eventually built into a patch).
+Will be automatically built and converted to TEMP/TBLU/TEMP.meta/TBLU.meta, then placed in the staging folder (which is eventually built into a patch).

 ## entity.patch.json
 A QuickEntity patch JSON.
 If no mods have altered the same TEMP/TBLU, the latest version of it will be pulled from the game's files.
 Otherwise, the TEMP/TBLU are pulled from the previous mod's version.

-The TEMP/TBLU are then converted to QN JSON, where the patch JSON is applied, and then converted back to TEMP/TBLU and placed in the staging directory.
+The TEMP/TBLU are then converted to QN JSON, where the patch JSON is applied, and then converted back to TEMP/TBLU and placed in the staging folder.

 ## unlockables.json
 A JSON with the following format: